 This table predicts increases in diseases coming from PM2.5 (excluding NOx).

 Swale Borough Council AQMAs only measure NOx, so they miss the increases in harm to local residents from other products of friction and combustion.
-SBC also measures NOx above head height, so not really helpful or accurate reflection of the real world for residents.
+SBC measurements in Greenstreet have been badly undermined by their placement of NOx dispersion tubes above head height.
+This year they have corrected the height but I have noticed times when only 50% of the tubes are present.
+So SBC does not accurately reflect the real world for residents.

 |Differences between Baseline (2017) and Ten Year Scenario (2027) - diseases by year per 100,000 & deaths by year per 100,000 - Swale Borough Figures|

 (Source: Public Health England Modelling software, 2018) - "Air pollution: a tool to estimate healthcare costs 2018" - you can scroll to the bottom of that page to download and run the tool yourself if you like.

 - This table shows PM2.5 pollution excluding Nitrogen Dioxide.

 Nitrogen Dioxide levels will now remain fairly stable in Swale over the next ten years.

 Curiously, NOx will lead to increased admissions with diabetes over the whole period!

 - The numbers are for the whole Swale Borough.
 However, logic tells us that most harm will hit places with the worst pollution - along busy roads with the greatest concentration of pollution (the AQMA areas).

 - The figures may include a worsening of symptoms for those with existing illness.